 But while the vast land of "America the Beautiful" has plenty of scenery to offer, it's not all equally distributed among its states.
 We're not here to call any of the states ugly, but let’s just say some have Hollywood star-level looks while others are pretty in a normal-person-next-door kind of way.

-At the risk of offending many people, we have ranked the 25 most beautiful U.S. states.
-Note that we’re looking at natural beauty, the kind that comes with the territory and can’t be developed.
+At the risk of offending many people, we ranked the 25 most beautiful states in the U.S. Note that we’re looking at natural beauty, the kind that comes with the territory and can’t be developed.
 This means that flashy cities or cute colonial towns do nothing to give their state points.

 Massachusetts is not the prettiest New England state, but it has enough going for it to land within the top half of all states overall.

 The state is prettiest during the fall, making it great for slow road trips through the famed Berkshires.
 It also has a decent amount of shoreline on the Atlantic Ocean.